telerik/xaml-docs/controls/radgridview/styles-and-templates/styling-mergedcell.md

 >If you're using [Implicit Styles]({%slug styling-apperance-implicit-styles-overview%}), you should base your style on the __GridViewMergedCellStyle__.

->tipIf you choose to define the style in the resources of the application, it would be available for the entire application.
-This allows you to define a style only once and then reuse it where needed.

 #### __Figure 1: Styled merged cells__

 ![RadGridView styled merged cells](images/gridview_merged_cells_5.png)